-How can you help decide the future of your country?
+How can you influence the future of your country?
 By voting, of course!
-Whether at local, regional, national or European level, the party or individual you vote for in an election decides how society is run and the most important issues of our time.
-Yet, despite the importance of elections, voter turnout has been in decline since the 1970s.
-What’s the reason for this?
+Whether at local, regional, national or at European level, the party or individual you vote for in an election makes decisions on how society is run and addresses the most important issues of our time.
+Yet, despite the great importance of elections, voter turnout has been declining since the 1970s.
+What is the reason for this?
 Is it too much effort to turn up and vote?

-Would you like to be able to vote from home?
-But if you could cast your vote online from the comfort of your own couch using a smartphone or computer?
+But what if you were able to vote from home?
+Would more people vote if they could cast their vote online from the comfort of your their couch using a smartphone or computer?
 In Estonia, Europe’s digital pioneer, this has been possible since 2005.
 There, online voting is a popular option: in the Estonian parliamentary election of 2019, 43.9% of all votes cast were transmitted digitally.
-Would online elections also be an option in other EU countries?
+Should online elections also be an option in other EU countries?
 And how secure are digital elections anyway?

 What do our readers think?
 You sent us YOUR questions and comments about digital elections and we forwarded them to the following politicians and experts:

 - Patrick Breyer is a member of the European Parliament of the Pirate Party and, among other things, a member of the Committee on Civil Liberties, Justice and Home Affairs

 - Konstantin Kuhle is a member of the German Bundestag and deputy chairman of the FDP parliamentary group

 - Dr. Georg Thiel, as Federal Election Commissioner, organises and supervises political elections and election preparations in Germany at federal level, i.e. the Bundestag elections and the European elections

 First up, our reader Katja demands:

 We need more digital services, for example for voting, like in Estonia.
 That would make everything so much easier!

 Is Katja right in her assessment?
 What are the arguments for and against online elections?
 We forwarded Katja’s comment to the Pirate Party MEP Patrick Breyer to see how he would respond: